usgs/shakemap/doc_source/manual4_0/tg_queue.rst

 the event subject to the same rules as an updated origin.
 The "type" of the trigger will be printed in the log.

+If provided, the ``alt_eventids`` field allows for the possibility that the event was originally processed under a different ID, but the authoritative ID has changed since then.
+If the original ID is listed in the ``alt_eventids`` string, then the system will copy the data associated with the old ID into the directory for the new ID, and the event database will be updated to reflect the new ID.

+If ``action`` is provided, it will be given as the argument to the ``assemble`` or ``augment`` module when the event is processed by ``shake``.

 The library module ``shakemap.utils.queue`` provides a helper function ``send_queue`` that will send a message to the local instance of ``sm_queue``.
 For code written in other languages, the message must